Candon

-Dubbed as the "Tobacco Capital of the Philippines" the city is the country's largest producer of Virginia-type tobacco.
+Dubbed the "Tobacco Capital of the Philippines", the city is the country's largest producer of Virginia tobacco.

-This once small resort town is known for making the heaviest and largest kalamay, a sweet and sticky snack made from sticky rice, coconut milk and sugar, in the world.
+The town is known for making the world's heaviest and largest kalamay, a sweet and viscous snack made from sticky rice, coconut milk and sugar.
 This city also has a rich historical background.
-In its legends, the name of the city is derived from the legendary "kandong" tree which is now but extinct in the area.
-Its patron saint is John of Sahagun and his feast day is celebrated every June 12.
+In its legends, the name of the city is derived from the legendary "kandong" tree which is almost extinct in the area.
+Its patron saint is John of Sahagún whose feast day is celebrated on June 12.

-Candon is the center of the 2nd district of Ilocos Sur.
-Government District offices are all located in the city.
-The city supports more than 100,000 citizens in terms of commercial and industrial services.
+Candon is the center of the 2nd district of Ilocos Sur and also the most populous city in that province.
+Government district offices are all located in the city, supporting more than 100,000 residents in terms of commercial and industrial services.

 Etymology

-Several theories exist about the etymology of the city.
-One is that the name of the city was derived from the now rare "candong" tree.
-It is said by locals that during Spanish times, the powerful chieftains of the area, after having a gathering called a "kaniaw," held a contest (called "gabbu," a wrestling contest) to decide the husband of Ineng, the daughter of the most powerful chieftain, Madal-ang, and his would-be successor, owing to his advancing age.
-The contest was held under the shade of the candong trees, the residence of Madal-ang.
-The winner was the chieftain named Kalinio, resident of the caves of Cauplasan who defeated Madal-ang and another chieftain named Abay-a from the caves of Cadanglaan.
-Kalinio and the daughter of the chieftain were wed under the shade of a candong tree in grandiose ceremonies.

-During this wedding, a group of Spaniards, which included Captain Juan de Salcedo, passed by, and asked what was going on.
-Natives thought they were asking for the name of the tree, so they uttered, "Candong."
-Candong in Spanish would be pronounced as Candon (pronounced Candong in regional Spanish dialects).

-Another theory is that the place was named after the town of Candon in Spain.